tydaeus/notes/windows/powershell/powershell_objects.md

 Constructor chaining is not permitted, but can be acheived with helper methods (e.g. having the constructors operate through one or more `hidden Init` methods).

+### Inheritance
+Custom classes can extend other custom classes defined within the same script by using C#-like `:` inheritance: `class ChildClass : ParentClass {...`; they can also implement .Net interfaces in the same manner.

+Custom interfaces cannot currently be defined in PowerShell.

+It appears to be impossible to officially extend a custom class from outside its declaring script/module, even with access to its type.

 ### Publishing Custom Classes
 PowerShell classes don't cooperate as one might expect with the PowerShell module system.